BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - Piercing Talons (ACTIVE)

-When a War Bat Charges, the Defence of the charged model, and any models that subsequently counter-charge, is reduced by 2 against the War Bat’s Strikes.
+When a War Bat Charges, the Defence of the charged model, and any models that subsequently counter-charge, is reduced by 2 against the War Bat's Strikes.

 - Pluck (ACTIVE)

-At the end of a War Bat’s Move, pick an unengaged Man-sized (or smaller) enemy model that it has moved over and roll a D6.
+At the end of a War Bat's Move, pick an unengaged Man-sized (or smaller) enemy model that it has moved over and roll a D6.
 On a 4+, that model suffers a Strength 4 hit.
 If it survives, roll another dice.
 On a 4+, that model is Knocked to the Ground.

 </div>